Disease/Disorder

 Gaps in the Evidence-Based Knowledge

 Given the lack of consistently effective treatment, current emerging therapies need to be further examined and newer therapies need to be developed.
-Well-designed controlled studies for current treatments still remain limited.3 Newer medications which show promising initial results such as droxidopa and atomoxetine also require extensive studies over the long term.
+Well-designed controlled studies for current treatments still remain limited.3 Newer medications and interventions show promising initial results though require further extensive studies over the long term.

 References